Emergent spatial patterns of coexistence in species-rich plant communities: Introduction

+The stable coexistence of multiple ecological species represents a primary problem in theoretical ecology.
+Mesoscopic descriptions and agent-based modeling --aiming to elucidate the mechanisms upscaling the response of individuals (trees) to the ecosystem level-- have proven that constitutes a multi-scale problem far from being resolved \cite{Villa2015, Levin1992, Wiegand2021}.
 In this respect, the first theoretical problem arising in the study of extensive forests is defining the mechanisms determining the response at the ecosystem level from the individual one (trees) \cite{Levin1992}. \red{Usual approaches relying on ‘mean-field’ approximations --e.g., considering multiple interdependent Langevin's equations to determine individual average density for a single species \cite{Borile2012}-- indicate that stable coexistence is difficult to reach in large communities.
 However, they represent a crucial step demonstrating that detailed balance is not fulfilled \cite{VanKampen} (even though some analytical treatments are derived under such assumption \cite{Od2010}), making it possible to spontaneously broke the neutral symmetry \cite{Borile2012}.}

-Actually, in rainforests, we deal with complex aggregates where a single species' presence is generally not expected.
+We deal with complex aggregates in rainforests where a single species' presence is generally not expected.
 Ecosystems with a high diversity level have been addressed so far within the Neutral Theory (NT) framework of biodiversity \cite{Hubbell2001, Azaele2016}.
-Few parameters are enough to describe relative species abundances (RSA), species-area relationships (SAR), and the main biodiversity indices in tropical forests \cite{Azaele2016, Rosindell2011}.
-However, NT does not consider essential features like competition for resources nor how key ecological patterns (spatial tree patterns, SAR, and RSA) are intimately intertwined and scale-dependent, thus neglecting essential space-dependent aspects \cite{Azaele2016, Gravel2006}.
+Few parameters are enough to describe species abundance distribution (SAD), species-area relationships (SAR), and the main biodiversity indices in tropical forests \cite{Azaele2016, Rosindell2011}.
+However, NT does not consider essential features like competition for resources nor how key ecological patterns (spatial tree patterns, SAR, and SAD) are intimately intertwined and scale-dependent, thus neglecting essential space-dependent aspects \cite{Azaele2016, Gravel2006}.

-Adding space-dependent aspects, e.g., through Spatially Explicit Neutral Models (SENM) is equally problematic \cite{Rosindell2011}.
-They have made progress in studying natural ecosystems \cite{Pigolotti2018, Pigolotti2009, Rosindell2007} by explaining patterns such as beta-diversity \cite{Chave2002} and species–area relationships \cite{Rosindell2007,Pigolotti2009}.
+Adding space-dependent aspects, e.g., through Spatially Explicit Neutral Models (SENM), is equally problematic \cite{Rosindell2011}.
+SENMs have made progress in studying natural ecosystems \cite{Pigolotti2018, Pigolotti2009, Rosindell2007} by explaining patterns such as beta-diversity \cite{Chave2002} and species–area relationships \cite{Rosindell2007,Pigolotti2009}.
 Nonetheless, they also deal with many significant theoretical challenges concerning their non-spatial formulations \cite{Azaele2016,Grilli2012,Vergnon2012}.